jdkula/jsgraphics-docs/docs/index.md

 see some notation and vocabulary you haven't seen before.
 I'll briefly go over this so you this documentation will be useful to you!

+The vocabulary and examples below use knowledge that may come a bit later in the quarter;
+feel free to ask on Ed or in office hours if you need help interpreting any of the documentation.

 ### Vocabulary
 Some of these definitions may seem scary at first.
 Don't worry, I'll give an example below.